 “Skills like those developed by data analysts are highly sought after in all industries,” says Theresa Kushner, head of the North American Innovation Center at NTT Data Services, who has more than 25 years of experience in data analytics.
 “As more and more organizations turn to data analytics and data science to change the way they operate and help them grow and thrive, data analysts are entering the folds of every industry, from finance to healthcare, government to manufacturing, education to entertainment — and collaborating across departments like marketing, finance, and HR.”

 Aswini Thota, a lead data scientist at Bose Corporation with over 12 years of experience in data analytics, agrees that the need for data analysts is ubiquitous.
 “Data analysts are not just limited to tech or product companies,” Thota says.
 “In fact, any medium to the large-scale company that uses enterprise resource planning systems to organize their operations hires data analysts.”

 Not every organization aligns data analysts in the same way, however.
 According to Thota, some businesses place all of their data teams under one center of excellence.
-Others prefer to organize by business functions, such as having a marketing data analyst focus on solving marketing problems.
+Others prefer to organize by business functions, such as having a business analyst forecast budgets or solve larger business problems.

 Some industries that use data analytics include:

 How to Get Into a Data Analytics Career

 The Bureau of Labor Statistics reports that between 2022 and 2032, employment growth for operations research analysts, a job category that includes data analysts, should increase by 23%, emphasizing the high demand for these professionals.
 But how do you get started?
 A combination of education, training, and skills development can help you break into the field.

 Experience what it's like working in data analytics in this free course from Tata.
 Discover how to anticipate business questions, decide what data visualization is best, then create reports for company leaders.